diggedypomme/Kindlefusion/README.md

 1. Install the required libraries that I haven't got round to listing yet
 2. Move the files in the "add_to_kindle" folder onto a kindle
 3. Add your stable horde key from https://stablehorde.net/register to secret_config.json.
 Without this you will be lower priority so the image generation will take longer.
 4. If you want to use the camera from a mobile, then copy the camera folder to it.
 I had to put it into the download folder for opera at file:///sdcard/Android/data/com.opera.browser/files/Download/cam/caaam5.html .
-This is not necessary and is just feature creep, but it's also pretty fun.
+This is not necessary and is just feature creep, but cool to see the images being sent to the kindle.